navid-vafaei/Home/README.md

 This is the website to represent my projects that I have already done along with all relative and necessary information.

 These projects are only for presenting and unfortunately, these projects are not open sourse projects and therefore I can not pulish whole source codes.
-Nevetheless, I try to publish the sections with some explanations as far as I can, based on permissions that I receive from employers.
+Nevetheless, I try to publish some sections with their instructions as far as I can, based on permissions that I receive from employers.
 Meanwhile, you can use souce codes that I put here in your projects freely.

 ---